clclab/clc-labs/lab-1-bioaccoustics-with-praat/lab-1.md

 \begin{itemize}
 \action Select the french-baby or german-baby sound.
-\action In the *Praat picture* window draw a rectangle with a width of six and height of four by dragging the mouse.
+\action In the \textbf{Praat picture} window draw a rectangle with a width of six and height of four by dragging the mouse.
 \action Create a Spectogram object.
 Click on the ``Spectrum -'' button under Analyse.
 From there, click on the ``To spectogram...'' button and accept the default settings.
 \action Select the freshly created Spectogram object and click ``Paint...'' under the ``Draw - '' button and accept the default settings again.
 \action Draw a second rectangle below the first one.
 Use the second rectangle to draw the Spectogram of the other baby sound.